-Thank you for your understanding and patience as we work to be “back to business” while keeping everyone safe:
+Thank you for your understanding and patience as we work to be “back to business” while promoting safety:

 - Social distancing (6 feet) should be respected and adhered to whenever possible.

-- Hand sanitizer, disinfectant wipes, and disposable masks will be available at the entrance and near the bathrooms.
-If you have your own mask please bring it to help us cut down on extra COVID costs.
+- Hand sanitizer, disinfectant wipes, and disposable masks are available at the entrance and near the bathrooms.

-- Masks will be required for both teachers and instructors for the entire lesson.
+- Masks are required for both teachers and instructors for the entire lesson.
 If you are unable to wear a mask, we look forward to you being able to join us in-person once these restrictions are lifted and recommend that you continue lessons online until that time.

-- Voice lessons will happen ONLY on the theatre stage with a minimum of 10 feet between instructor and student.
+- Voice lessons will happen on the theatre stage or in a larger rehearsal room with a minimum of 10 feet between instructor and student.
 Masks will not be required DURING the voice lesson, only coming and going.

 - Individual studio doors will be left open when students are being taught to increase air circulation.
 In some instances teachers will be temporarily moved to larger spaces in the building.

 - Common use surfaces, including door handles, will be cleaned and disinfected at a minimum of every two hours.

 - Performers playing an instrument that releases spit/saliva must collect those secretions on an individual cloth.
 Saliva may not be deposited on the floor.
 After handling the cloth, performers must sanitize their hands through either washing or use or hand sanitizer/wipes provided.